 1. Are you, as Kitsap Bartending Services, insured?

 Yes.
 We are insured for up to $2,000,000 for General Liability insurance and $1,000,000 of Alcohol Liability insurance – both of which are included with each event we serve.
 Typically, one-time insurance policies can cost between $200-$600 per day, so this is a huge money-saver that is included with our services.
+With our services, you will not need additional alcohol liability insurance, but our general liability is for our company, and not general event insurance.

 2. Does the price include alcohol and/or mixers?